 Making your workplace safer can involve training, raising awareness regarding potential risks and installing safety equipment on site.
 Any workplace injury must be addressed no matter how minor.
 The types of injury will vary depending upon the environment and in particular the industry but common ones include; fractures, cuts, burns and bleeding as well as pulled muscles.
 Any incident within the workplace must be logged and reported following the legislation set out by the Health & Safety Executive body for the UK.
 Known as the “Reporting of Injuries, Diseases and Dangerous Occurrences Regulations” or (RIDDOR), the HSE have set out a guide to employees and employers regarding their responsibilities for any accident that occurs as a direct result of activity in the workplace.

 No matter how small your workforce is, it is important to have one or more staff members trained in at least the basics of First aid.
-TutorCare offer a wide range of training options, onsite or online that can help ensure your staff know what to do in case of an emergency.
+TutorCare offers a wide range of training options, on-site or online that can help ensure your staff know what to do in case of an emergency.

-Below are a list of 5 tips on how to deal with common accidents within your workplace and are covered in our First Aid at Work Training (HSE) course.
+Below is a list of 5 tips on how to deal with common accidents within your workplace and are covered in our First Aid at Work Training (HSE) course.
 Please note where you are in doubt always call 999 for further assistance.
-These tips are aimed at helping those with low level injury and ideally should only be done by those that have been suitably trained.
-You should always seek assistance from a qualified first aider or the medical services with anything more life threatening.
+These tips are aimed at helping those with low-level injury and ideally, should only be done by those that have been suitably trained.
+You should always seek assistance from a qualified first aider or the medical services with anything more life-threatening.

-3) If the employee suffers from a burn (none hazardous), cool the area as soon as possible with cold water.
-If deemed serious get them to hospital as quickly as possible.
+- If the employee suffers from a burn (none hazardous), cool the area as soon as possible with cold water.
+If deemed serious get them to the hospital as quickly as possible.